-An initial reconnaissance was conducted along the TL alignment to understand prevailing environment and social setting in its immediate vicinity and use it as a basis of screening and scoping exercise for the ESIA.
+An initial reconnaissance was conducted along the TL alignment to understand prevailing environment and social setting in its immediate vicinity and use it as a basis for undertaking the screening and scoping exercise for the ESIA.

-As defined in the ESMF, a two stage screening process was followed for transmission line project.
+As defined in the ESMF, a two stage screening process has been followed for transmission line projects.
 The first level of screening was carried out with the analysis of the alternatives.
 While developing the alternatives JUSNL had taken into consideration the following criteria: